thoth-tech/documentation/docs/Splashkit/Modules/Data Analytics/Code Repositories/Code_Status_2022_Semester_1.md

   - If no, remove altogether, along with tests
 - Clean up Dataframes code line by line
   - Superfluous code present, needs to be simplified
+    - Issues identified include:
+      - Reliance on Windows exclusive console functions, display function is littered with them.
+STD_OUTPUT_HANDLE, GetConsoleScreenBufferInfo, hConsole, etc are all exclusive to windows, need to make multi-platform.
+Would recommend trying to get it running on a Windows device first just to make sure it does work before removing windows stuff.
+(It seems to be using the windows exclusive functions to check the console window width before printing so it can format the dataframe correctly.
+This feature is a nice-to-have, but Mac and Linux support are MUST HAVES)
+      - Variable arrays, array size must be known at compile time in C++.
+This only seems to be an issue for a couple of the insert functions in the dataframe code, so I'd recommend commenting them out for now and trying to get it working without them.
+      - Needs more comments and general simplification.
   - Research Pandas Dataframes and review our current setup
   - Add basic functions required for simple implementation
 - Create new display function